fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/New-AzureADApplicationPasswordCredential.md

 # New-AzureADApplicationPasswordCredential

 ## SYNOPSIS
-Create a new password credential for an application
+Creates a password credential for an application.

 ## SYNTAX